Estimation of temperature-dependent growth profiles for the assessment of time of hatching in forensic entomology: Model and methods

 \section{Model and methods}

-The fact that larval development depends mainly on temperature is well known in forensic entomology \citep{amendt2007best, donovan2006larval} .
-However, laboratory experiments are bound to measure this relationship only for a relatively small numbers of simple (usually constant) temperature profiles.
-Our first goal is to use techniques from functional data analysis and nonparametric regression to estimate the expected growth curve corresponding to more realistic temperature profiles.
-Once the growth lengths are available for any temperature profile, one is able to estimate the hatching time and hence the post mortem interval from data available at the scene.
+The fact that larval development depends mainly on temperature is well known in forensic entomology \citep{donovan2006larval, amendt2007best}.
+In addition, outdoor temperatures vary with time.
+However, laboratory experiments are bound to measure this relationship only for a relatively small set of temperatures, as shown in Figure \ref{fig2}.
+For each plot, the growth process is observed for a constant temperature profile (i.e. same temperature from hatching to pupariation).
+Our first goal is to use techniques from functional data analysis and nonparametric regression to estimate the expected growth curve corresponding to realistic temperature profiles.
+Once growth lengths are available for any temperature profile, one is able to estimate the hatching time and hence the interval between hatching and body discovery from data available at the scene.